clintondurney/grass-stomata-geometry/README.md

   * The Python script take-pics.py works by taking screenshots within MorphoDynamX.
 Therefore, the overlayed text will not be in the same location for each setup.
 The user will need to edit take-pics.py to overlay text for their images.
   *  Similarly, the heatmap is overlayed as well.
 If the heatmap for stress is changed from 0-75 MPa, heatmap.png will need to be replaced with a picture of the new legend.

+### To run the model using 3D Elements
+1. In a terminal, navigate to the directory code-3d
+2. ```$ make clean```
+3. ```$ make```
+4. ```$ make run``` and MorphoDynamX should open.
+5. In MorphoDynamX, under /Process/Model select 01 FEM Wedges and press 'Step' (the play button) to run the simulation.l

+The version of MorphoDynamX that runs 3D elements, does not have the necessary add-on to calculate the geometric dimensions related to the pore size.
+In order to obtain these measurements, the inflated mesh should be saved and opened in the version of MorphoDynamX in the directory 'code'.

 ### Alternative method
 To obtain a VMWare Virtual Machine that is preconfigured please contact Clinton (clinton.durney@jic.ac.uk) to obtain a copy.
 The file size is >25Gb.